kl82slo/kl82slo.github.io/_posts/2021-05-05-0001 MicroStrategy Certiffy Dossie.md

 4. Click Certify. <br />
 ![Workstation](/img/20210505_0001/Workstation.png)

-You can also check who certified it and when.
+You can also check who certified it and when. <br />
 ![Verify](/img/20210505_0001/Certified_By.png)

 If you can’t. <br />